Analysis: Weakened Merkel has her work cut out to make coalition last

 To stop the SPD from bolting, Merkel must deliver on those points in the coalition deal that are most dear to the Social Democrats: healthcare reform, and investment in education to meet the challenges of the digital age.

-Like French President Emmanuel Macron, who is pushing for“a Europe that protects”, the SPD wants to promote economic stability and social convergence through the European project.
+Like French President Emmanuel Macron, who is pushing for “a Europe that protects”, the SPD wants to promote economic stability and social convergence through the European project.

-Kevin Kuehnert, head of the SPD’s Jusos youth wing who campaigned for a‘No’ vote, is ready to call out any delay in implementing the hard-won coalition deal, which envisages euro zone reforms in partnership with France.
+Kevin Kuehnert, head of the SPD’s Jusos youth wing who campaigned for a ‘No’ vote, is ready to call out any delay in implementing the hard-won coalition deal, which envisages euro zone reforms in partnership with France.

-“Criticism of the grand coalition remains,” he tweeted after the ballot result.“The SPD needs to be more like it has been in recent weeks and less like it has been in recent years - the Jusos will ensure this.”
+“Criticism of the grand coalition remains,” he tweeted after the ballot result.
+“The SPD needs to be more like it has been in recent weeks and less like it has been in recent years - the Jusos will ensure this.”

 To her right, Merkel, 63, also faces pressures from her own camp.